QuixindoDev/Generative-AI-Application/README.md

-# 🧠 Generative AI Backend with Java + Spring Boot
+# 🧠 Generative AI Application with Java + Spring Boot

 This is a simple backend built with **Java** and **Spring Boot**, using the **OpenAI API** to enable generative AI features.